Key Points

 Sigma notation for summation

-A lowercase sigma signifies and represents the population standard deviation of a set of quantitative data.
-Interestingly, the formula for the standard deviation includes the uppercase notation of sigma.
+A lowercase Sigma signifies and represents the population standard deviation of a set of quantitative data.
+Interestingly, the formula for the standard deviation includes the uppercase notation of Sigma.
 See the formula below:

-Lowercase sigma is also referred to in the context of Six Sigma.
+Lowercase Sigma is also referred to in the context of Six Sigma.
 In this case, it is a measure of process capability The term Six Sigma means that the closest specification of a process or product is six standard deviations away from the mean of a normally distributed set of data.
 This capability is defined as having only 3.4 defects per one million opportunities often referred to as 3.4 parts per million (ppm).

 Another use of lowercase sigma is in the Empirical Rule, which describes the distribution of data in a normal distribution.
 When adding and subtracting various numbers of standard deviations from the mean, you will encompass different percentages of the total data set.
 Below is a graphic of the Empirical Rule.